matsuda-slab/YOLO_ZYNQ_MASTER/README.md

 - Vivado 2019.1
 - Vivado HLS 2019.1

-So please switch the python environment that torch and numpy are available, and set PATH to Vivado installed directory.
+So please switch your python environment so that torch and numpy are available, and set PATH to Vivado installed directory.

 ### 2. Synthesize and create IP